atom-community/markdown-preview-plus/README.md

     ````bash
     $ apm install mathjax-wrapper
     ````

-  4. Optionally you may use pandoc to render the Markdown preview.
-Please have a look at the pandoc section below troubleshooting.
+    * Optionally you may use pandoc to render the Markdown preview.
+Please have a look at the pandoc section below for instructions.

 4. Disable the built in Markdown Preview package.
 You can do this by searching for **Markdown Preview** in the menu **File &rsaquo; Settings &rsaquo;